RocqJones/Implementation-Eng/README.md

 import requests
 ```
 #### Step 4: Check the server response status.
-If the reponse is `OK` which is equivalent to `200` it means the server is respondind and you can print the json data.
+If the reponse is `OK` which is equivalent to `200` it means the server is responding and you can print the json data.
 Here is the python code:
 ```Python
 import requests